-There are a variety of different ways to finance a mortgage, but I’d like to focus on two specific channels, “mortgage brokers versus banks.”
+There are a variety of different ways to obtain a mortgage, but let’s focus on two specific channels, “mortgage brokers versus banks.”

 In fact, their share of the mortgage pie was as high as 30 percent during the mortgage boom, but fell precipitously after the mortgage crisis ensued.

-But brokers still serve a valuable role in the industry, and can be quite beneficial for both prospective homeowners and those looking to refinance
+But brokers still serve an important role in the industry, and can be quite beneficial for both prospective homeowners and those looking to refinance a mortgage.

 There are pros and cons to both, and sometimes you will have little choice between the two if you have poor credit or a tricky loan scenario.

 The majority of homeowners turn to banks or large mortgage lenders when it comes time to get a mortgage.

 They are the most obvious choice, mainly because home loan services are usually offered at the customer’s primary banking institution.

 This provides for one-stop shopping, not to mention some level of trust and ongoing engagement.
 In short, it’s the easy answer for someone looking to submit a mortgage application.